 Our tutors and workshop leaders are some of New Zealand's most successful writers, with a wide range of prizes and awards between them, and a rich variety of published works to their name.
-In the last three years, twenty of our graduates have published novels or been successful in national or international writing awards.
+In the last three years, thirty of our graduates have published novels or been successful in national or international writing awards.

 He wrote the screenplay for the short film Accidents which was shown at the Venice Film Festival and other festivals around the world.
 From 2000 to 2005 he was managing editor of AA Directions which rose from fifth to most-read magazine in NZ with nearly a million readers.
 The National Business Review called this relaunch 'one of the most remarkable transformations in New Zealand media history'.

-Read his occasional blog 'Side Thoughts' at www.creativehubber.blogspot.com
+Read his blog 'Side Thoughts' at www.creativehubber.blogspot.com.